 During the 1970s, NPS studied the Seashore, as directed by the Wilderness Act of 1964, to determine the suitability of designating areas of the Seashore as wilderness.
-In 1972, the Seashore published its initial recommendation for an area of about 5,150 acres for the purpose of preservation of wilderness areas (NPS 1972b).
-Recognizing the uniqueness of the resources on the Point Reyes Peninsula and the threats that ensuing commercial and land development posed to other surrounding lands, NPS recommended 10,600 acres be designated as wilderness (NPS 1974).
+Recognizing the uniqueness of the resources on the Point Reyes Peninsula and the threats that ensuing commercial and land development posed to other surrounding lands, NPS recommended 10,600 acres be designated as wilderness (NPS 1972b, 1974).
 Congress ultimately decided in 1976 to designate more than 33,000 acres as wilderness or potential wilderness, including 25,370 acres as wilderness and another 8,003 acres of land and water as potential wilderness (PL 94-544, October 18, 1976, 90 Stat.
 2515 and PL 94-567, October 20, 1976, 90 Stat.
 2695).
-While the legislative language clearly articulates acreage in section 1, the map filed with the committee, as required under section 2 of the legislation, calculated that the actual acreage of those lands and waters is 24,200 acres of wilderness and 8,530 acres of potential wilderness.
+While the legislative language clearly articulates acreage in section 1, the map filed with the committee as required under section 2 of the legislation calculated that the actual acreage of those lands and waters are 24,200 acres of wilderness and 8,530 acres of potential wilderness.
 The waters of Drakes Estero were included in the potential wilderness designations, but the upland areas used for shellfish processing operations were not.
 Potential wilderness additions are defined as lands that do not qualify for immediate designation as wilderness "due to temporary nonconforming or incompatible conditions" (NPS 2006d, section 6.2.2.1).
 The House Committee Report accompanying the wilderness bill states the following about the potential wilderness additions: